tombullock/batchExport/README.md

 # batchExportPupilLabs

-Authors: Py (adapted by TB to work with unix and legacy files)
+Original Authors: Py and Papr (adapted, badly, by TB )
-Date: March 2019
+Date: 12.01.19

-!!!!NEEDS UPDATING!!!
+Disclamer: This repo is a mess, but the scripts do work.
+I will eventually clean it up.

 ## Purpose

-Loop through recordings in a specified directory Update to latest version of recording format (if recorded in legacy format) Export data to .csv files
+Loop through recordings in a specifed directory
+Update recording format if recorded in legacy format Export data to .csv files in a specified directory

 ## Instructions

-Edit the directory paths in `folderwalk.py` and run
+Edit the directory paths in `Batch_Export.py` and run

 ## Notes

+Requires modules from an older version of pupil_src (see pupil folder included in this repo)

 Runs in python 3.x

-Needs numpy, scipy
+Needs numpy, scipy, pandas, shutil, os, sys, etc.

 Needs av: conda install -c conda-forge av